duycs/demo-netcore/README.md

 - CircleCI: is a platform enables engineering teams with automation.
 CircleCI automates your software builds, tests, and deployments.\
 https://circleci.com/docs/2.0/about-circleci/#section=welcome

-#### You will use Heroku to host and run your ASP.NET Core application via CircleCI continuous integration:
+#### Now, when you already know about the concepts, you will use Heroku to host and run your ASP.NET Core application via CircleCI continuous integration:
 You will have Docker pack the web application inside of the container, and then use CircleCI to deploy the Docker container to Heroku Container Registry.

-## Setup your local development with
+## Setup your local development

 ### 1. ASP.NET Core running on .NET Core
 - This demo is version 2.2, but you can use latest version.